ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 The term consensus mechanism refers to the entire stack of protocols, incentives and ideas that allow a network of nodes to come to agreement about the state of a blockchain.

-Ethereum uses a proof-of-stake based consensus mechanism that derives its crypto-economic security from a set of rewards and penalties applied to capital staked by validators.
-This incentive structure encourages individual validators to act honestly, punishes those that don't, and also creates an extremely high cost to attack the network.
+Ethereum uses a proof-of-stake based consensus mechanism that derives its crypto-economic security from a set of rewards and penalties applied to capital locked by stakers.
+This incentive structure encourages individual stakers to operate honest validators, punishes those that don't, and also creates an extremely high cost to attack the network.

 Then, there is a protocol that governs how honest validators are selected to propose or validate blocks, process transactions and vote for their view of the head of the chain.
 In the rare situations where there are multiple blocks in the same position near the head of the chain, there is a fork-choice mechanism that selects blocks that make up the 'heaviest' chain, measured by the number of validators that voted for the blocks weighted by thier staked ether balance.